Historic Environment Scotland

 Historic Environment Scotland (HES) (Àrainneachd Eachdraidheil Alba) is an executive non-departmental public body responsible for investigating, caring for and promoting Scotland's historic environment.
 HES was formed in 2015 from the merger of government agency Historic Scotland with the Royal Commission on the Ancient and Historical Monuments of Scotland (RCAHMS).
-Among other duties, Historic Environment Scotland maintains more than 300 properties of national importance including Edinburgh Castle, Skara Brae and Fort George.

 History

 The responsibilities of HES were formerly split between Historic Scotland, a government agency responsible for properties of national importance, and the Royal Commission on the Ancient and Historical Monuments of Scotland (RCAHMS), which collected and managed records about Scotland's historic environment.
 Under the terms of a Bill of the Scottish Parliament published on 3 March 2014, the pair were dissolved and their functions transferred to Historic Environment Scotland, on 1 October 2015.

 Historic Environment Scotland is a non-departmental public body with charitable status, governed by a board of trustees appointed by the Scottish Ministers.
-The body is charged with implementing "Our Place in Time", Scotland's historic environment strategy, and has responsibility for buildings and monuments in state care, as well as national collections of manuscripts, drawings and photographs.
+The body is charged with implementing "Our Past, Our Future", Scotland's historic environment strategy, and has responsibility for buildings and monuments in state care, as well as national collections of manuscripts, drawings and photographs.
 Beyond these collections, Historic Environment Scotland provides funding and guidance for conservation works and education across Scotland.

+Historic Environment Scotland's first Chief Executive was Alex Paterson from 2016-2023, with his successor Katerina Brown appointed in September 2024.

-Canmore is an online database maintained by Historic Environment Scotland since 2015.
+Canmore was an online database maintained by Historic Environment Scotland until 2025 when it was replaced by Trove.
 Previously it was maintained by the Royal Commission on the Ancient and Historical Monuments of Scotland.
 The National Collection of Aerial Photography is also now a sub-brand of HES.
+The collections are primarily stored in John Sinclair House and plans for a new collection centre, Archive House in Bonnyrigg, were announced in July 2023 with completion by 2026 anticipated.
+These plans were suspended in July 2024 due to escalating costs.

+Properties

+Historic Environment Scotland maintains more than 300 properties of national importance some of which are staffed and charge admission such as Edinburgh Castle, Skara Brae and Fort George.
+These properties have additional features such as guidebooks, books, visitor centres and other resources.

+As a result of tactile masonry surveys beginning in 2021 70 sites were either closed or partially closed to the public due to perceived risk of falling masonry.
+Reopening of some was not anticipated before 2025.

+Historic Environment Scotland manages Holyrood Park and following a rock fall from Salisbury Crags in September 2018, closed public access to the Radical Road.
+Plans to partially reopen it were announced in September 2025.

+Departments

+Historic Environment Scotland is split into several departments, some of which are still under the brand 'Historic Scotland', while others are under the 'Historic Environment Scotland' branding.